TeaZea/Global_Marketing_Project/README.md

 # Global_Marketing_Project
-Radial buttons will create a description string for products
+Checkboxes will create a description string for products